Build a Packet Forwarder

 Packet Forwarder Architecture

-- Packet Forwarder: this is a utility that interacts with the radio front-end and sends and receives raw radio packets with the Helium Miner
+- Packet Forwarder: this is a utility that interacts with the radio front-end and sends and receives raw radio packets with the Helium Miner.

 Any device that can run an 8 channel LoRa front-end (such as SX1301 or SX1302) can be used to participate in the Helium Network.
-The Light Hotspot Client is designed to send and receive packets using the Semtech Gateways Messaging Protocol (GWMP), making it compatible with almost every LoRaWAN Gateway on the Market.
+The Hotspot Client is designed to send and receive packets using the Semtech GateWay Messaging Protocol (GWMP), making it compatible with almost every LoRaWAN Gateway on the Market.

-Many off-the-shelf LoRaWAN gateways work very well and using one of them gives you one less thing to worry about as the Packet Forwarder is setup and ready to go.
+Many off-the-shelf LoRaWAN Gateways work very well and using one of them gives you one less thing to worry about as the Packet Forwarder is set up and ready to go.

 This guide, however, is for those that want a more hands-on experience.
-We will essentially be assembling a LoRaWAN gateway with discrete parts, loading up an open-source Linux distribution, compiling the packet forwarder, and running it all ourselves.
-In short, we'll be learning gateways that hard way!
+We will essentially be assembling a LoRaWAN Gateway with discrete parts, loading up an open-source Linux distribution, compiling the Packet Forwarder, and running it all ourselves.
+In short, we'll be learning Gateways that hard way!

 Example Custom Hardware

 If you don’t have your own hardware yet, we recommend using a Raspberry Pi 4B running the latest 64-bit RaspiOS image.